MapsPeople/docs/src/ios/v3/guides/locations/creating-own-location-sources.md

 [See the sample in PeopleLocationSource.swift](https://github.com/MapsIndoors/MapsIndoorsIOS/blob/master/Example/DemoSamples/Location%20Sources/PeopleLocationSource.swift)

-## Create another location source that mocks the availability of meeting rooms or work desks
+## Create Another Location Source That Mocks the Availability of Meeting Rooms or Work Desks

 This location source rely on MapsIndoors data, so we will consume the locations of `MPMapsIndoorsLocationSource` and relay them as this source's own locations.
 Thus we need to observe the `MPMapsIndoorsLocationSource` and act as a LocationSource at the same time.